apanasara/GeoLocationEncoding/README.md

 # GeoLocationEncoding
-Encoding Decoding of Geo Location for compactness for easy-in-sharing location
+Encoding Decoding of Geo Location for ease-in-sharing the compacted-location.

 Storing Latitude & Longitude in database occupy 32 bits each means total *64 bits*. but while transmitting coordinates over http with content-type text/plain or text/html, all digits, signs, floating points & seprater are treated as text-charecter, which occupy 8 bits per charecter means with current 6-decimal-precision it moccupies 22 charecters max, equivalent to *176 bits*.
-Hence, Here tried to compress Geo coordinate from base-10 to base36/62
+Hence, Here tried to compress Geo coordinate from base-10 to base36/62.

 ### Base-62 Comperession
 1. max 12 charectets compression from 22 charecters hence *96 bits* occupied.